philmish/askrs/README.md

 To continue learning about rust and improve the code base I am thinking about the following upcoming changes:

-1. Imporve Output formatting, add a CLI flag for verbosity
-2. Implementing Inverse DNS Queries
+1. Implementing Inverse DNS Queries
-3. Refactoring data parsing for better performance
-4. Implementing persisting / caching response data with files (i.e JSON) or with SQLite
+2. Implementing persisting / caching response data with files (i.e JSON) or with SQLite
-5. Taking a look into async Websockets with [tokio](https://tokio.rs/) to make multiple requests efficiently
+3. Taking a look into async Websockets with [tokio](https://tokio.rs/) to make multiple requests efficiently